Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiImplementation.md

 ### JWT

 Some endpoints need to be protected, we want that only authenticated users use our APIs.
 The only endpoint that is not protected is the `authentication` endpoint.
-When a user authenticate himself, on this endpoint, a token will be created and signed, with a secret, by the server.
+When an user authenticate himself, on this endpoint, a token will be created and signed, with a secret, by the server.
 To proceed to the verification we have set up a filter on others endpoint, this filter is responsible of the verification of the token.
 In the filter class we used the dependence injection on the class `TokenImplementation` with the annotation `@Autowired` of spring.
 The filter extract the value of the `Authorization` header and then give this value to the service.
-The service verify if the token is still valid, with claims `IssuedAt` and `ExpiresAt`, and if the signature is correct.
+The service verify if the token is still valid, with claims `IssuedAt` and `ExpiresAt`, and if the signature is correct (both api share a secret to verify signature).

 ### JPA